Double Dragon on the Atari 7800? Time to rock!

 Does this image practically scream “late-1980s” to you, or is it just me?

 So when it comes right down to it, how does the Atari 7800 port of Double Dragon hold up?
 Better than it doesn’t.
 The music is a disappointment, and if you’re in the U.S., odds are you’ll have to contend with finding a better controller.
-Get over those obstacles however, and you’re treated with what I feel is one of the best games in the 7800’s library.
+Get over those obstacles however, and you’re treated with what I feel is one of the best games in the Atari 7800 library.

 True, it lacks the length and extra features of the famous Nintendo Entertainment Version, but it makes up for that with the arcade-accuracy and simultaneous two-player action.
 And, while the graphics and sound are markedly inferior, I actually prefer this port over that of the Sega Master System, based solely on the gameplay.
 The SMS version, don’t get me wrong, I like it, but the control has always seemed too loose for my tastes; you’re basically out there swinging fists wildly – there’s no finesse, in my opinion.
 The 7800 version runs a bit slower, but you can really get into a groove while playing thanks to that.

 Perhaps more importantly than how it stacks up against the rival 8-bit ports is what this Double Dragon represents.
 Think of it; you’re a kid in the late-1980s, you have an Atari 7800, while most everyone else has an NES.
-Maybe a few of your friends even have an SMS.
+Maybe a few of your friends have an SMS.
 Now sure, there’s plenty of great classic arcade ports at your disposal, and the 2600 library, but that stuff isn’t what’s burning up the video game world at the moment.
 Games have evolved, become more complex, bigger worlds, better graphics.

 All of sudden, here comes Double Dragon, the arcade smash, the game that’s tearing up both the NES and SMS.
 And now it’s available for the 7800!
-The series would continue to expand via sequels, spin-offs, and so on and so forth, but for this one occasion, 7800 owners could boast the same game as NES and SMS owners could.
+The series would continue to expand via sequels, spin-offs, and so on and so forth, but for this one occasion, 7800 owners could boast the same hot game as NES and SMS owners could.
 Not that Double Dragon was the only shared title across the three; Rampage hit all of them as well.
 But, Double Dragon was a trendsetting name brand that, as I’ve said, was incredibly recognizable in the late-1980s and early-1990s.
 It showing up on the 7800 seems special to me in a way that, frankly, Rampage doesn’t.
 That’s just my perception, though.

 Furthermore, the beat-’em-up was a genre sorely lacking on the 7800.
 Kung-Fu Master was fun, but simplistic and old hat by the time it came out on the system in ’89.
 Ninja Golf and Basketbrawl were quirky Atari originals that combined sports with fighting.
 And Karateka?
-We don’t talk about Karateka.
+Well, we don’t talk about Karateka.
 None of them could attain quite the same level that Double Dragon achieved – and achieves.

 Double Dragon was something special in the Atari 7800 library, and even if it wasn’t a perfect game, that’s still to be celebrated.
 Even today!